martinvillarreal5/Coderhouse-FullStack-Project/README.md

 NODE_ENV = Either "production" or "development"
 ```

-- The rest of the variables needed will depend on the node enviroment
+- The rest of the variables needed will depend on the node enviroment.
 - For production the configuration will use:

 ```